egnotech/Simple-neural-network-library-script/README.md

 There is a built in `NeuralNetworks.NeuralNet.training_data()` function which will be mostly silenced with verbose mode.
 This can be a shortcut for your input system.
 It will automatically ask for training data input, and then train the neural network correspondingly.
 It also has optional arguments `epochs` and `learning_rate` (see below `train_epochs`).

-If you want to do this manually, though, please note that the output of your input function must have the shape: `[np.array(batch_size, n_inputs), np.array(batch_size, n_outputs)]`.
+If you want to do this manually, though, please note that your input function must output a list with the shape: `[np.array(batch_size, n_inputs), np.array(batch_size, n_outputs)]`.
 Then, you must pass this output as the first argument of the `NeuralNetworks.NeuralNet.train_epochs()` function.
 It has the following syntax:
 ```python
 NeuralNetworks.NeuralNet.train_epochs(results, epochs=500, learning_rate=0.05)
 ```